Jeffrey-S-Smith/reading-notes-401/read-class01.md

 ## If there are no questions provided, summarize and explain this topic via an analogy from your previous work or home experience.

-This was about What Is Node and When Should I Use It.
-Also how to install it.
-What Kind of Apps Is Node.js Suited To.
-What Are the Advantages of Node.js.
+This reading was about what is node and when should you use it.
+Also how to install it. what kind of Apps is Node.js suited to.
+What are the advantages of Node.js.

 ## Things I want to know more about